 If you have ever thought to yourself, “One of these days people will realize l don’t know as much as they think”, then you are in good company.

 Facebook’s COO Sherly Sandberg has said, “There are still days l wake up feeling like a fraud, not sure I should be where I am”.
-The Harry Potter actress and UN ambassador, Emma Watson has repeatedly admitted she feels like an imposter.
+The Harry Potter actress and UN ambassador, Emma Watson has repeatedly admitted she feels like an impostor.
 In his book “The Icarus Deception”, Seth Godin wrote that he still feels like a fraud despite having published a dozen best sellers.

 When you feel like a fraud, you are doing something right.
 Remember, you have got this.